peterlidee/next16-params-searchparams/texts/example.md

 We could more or less hardcode this route but that would cause a small problem.
 If more `searchParams` were present, they would be deleted.
 So if we're on this route: `http:localhost:3000/list/fruit?sortOrder=asc&foo=bar` and we push the above route, we would lose the `searchParam` `foo=bar`.

-## useSeachParams
+## useSearchParams

-To solve this, we first use the `useSeachParams` hook that returns a readonly `URLSearchParams` interface: `ReadonlyURLSearchParams`.
+To solve this, we first use the `useSearchParams` hook that returns a readonly `URLSearchParams` interface: `ReadonlyURLSearchParams`.

 > The URLSearchParams interface defines utility methods to work with the query string of a URL.
 >